FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 🚀 [Try the live demo](https://greenpowerplus.replit.app)

 💡 Example queries:
-- "I need 50 kW photovoltaics in Veneto"
+- "Need solar panels in Veneto with battery storage"
 - "150 kW PV in Lombardy with financing"
-- "Solar panels with battery storage in Tuscany"

 ---

 ### Disclaimer